developerdhairya/HLD-Basic-Concepts/HLD-Core-Concepts.md

 ## Client-Side Load Balancing

-- The load balancing decision resides with the client who can get the list of registered backend services using service registry/naming server (eg. Netflix Eureka) and then route the request to one of these backend instances using client-side load balancing libraries like Netflix Ribbon(Internally Used By Netflix Zuul).
+- The load balancing decision resides with the client who can get the list of registered backend servers instances using service registry/naming server (eg. Netflix Eureka) and then route the request to one of these backend instances using client-side load balancing libraries like Netflix Ribbon.

 ## Server-Side Load balancing